The environments of the radio galaxy population in SIMBA: Simulations

 \subsubsection{Kinetic Feedback}

 There is significant evidence suggesting that radiatively efficient AGN can drive strong winds~\citep{Sturm2011,Fabian2012}.
-For high $\fedd$ mode outflows, the outflow velocity of these winds can be estimated by the ionised gas linewidths of X-ray detected AGN from SDSS observations~\citep{Perna2017a} and parameterised in terms of the black hole mass such that
+For high $\fedd$ mode outflows, the outflow velocity of these winds can be estimated by the ionised gas linewidths of X-ray detected AGN from SDSS observations~\citep{Perna2017a}.
+We refer to these outflows as AGN winds.